Speech synthesis data preparation process

 lhotse integrates seamlessly with PyTorch:

-lhotse’s command‑line utilities are very practical, including combine, copy, copy-feats, and many cut operations such as append, decompose, describe, etc., simplifying the data‑processing pipeline:
+lhotse’s command‑line utilities are very handy, including combine, copy, copy-feats, and many cut operations such as append, decompose, describe, etc., simplifying the data‑processing pipeline:

 lhotse combine